What should I do if I think that there is a house in my neighborhood where drugs are being sold?

 Seek medical attention immediately if the injury is serious in nature.
 If a doctor treats you they are required by law to report the bite.
 Call the Police department as soon as possible to report the bite.
 Please try to give the investigating officer as much information as you can, including the animal's description and the name and address of the owner if it is known.

 I have an animal that I can no longer keep because it is causing problems in the home.
-Will the police department pick it up and take it to the Animal Protective League?
+Will the police department pick it up and take it to an animal shelter?

 No. Your animals are your own responsibility to care of.
-You might call the Berea Animal Protective League and see what they suggest that you do.
-Another possible option is to contact your veterinarian and see he/she can assist in finding a home for your pet.
+An option is to contact your veterinarian and see he/she can assist in finding a home for your pet.

 What is an OVI?